Hany Ramzy (actor)

-Hani Ramzi (هاني رمزي /ar/; born 26 October 1964) is an Egyptian actor and one of the most famous comedians in Egypt.
+Hani Ramzi (هاني رمزي /ar/; born 26 October 1964) is an Egyptian actor and one of the most famous comedian actors in Egypt.

 Early life

 Hani Ramzy was born in Alexandria and grew up in Beni Mazar, Minya Governorate.
 He later studied at the Faculty of Commerce at Cairo University before joining the Institute of Performing Arts.
 His debut was in the play Ana ayza millionaire written by playwright Yusri El-Ebyari, and he later collaborated with Mohamed Sobhi in the plays Takharif and Weghat Nazar.
 Ramzy has participated in a number of roles and starred in several films.
 Hany Adel Ramzy was born in the city of Minya, and his father is a lawyer.
 Ramzy is married to a woman from Asyut, Mona Mohab and they have two sons together, Shady and Jesse.

+Career

+He started his acting career with Mohamed Sobhy in plays such as "Point of View" and "Nonsense".
+He also shined in the play "That's Ok" and tv shows "Twins" and "Ladies of Garden City.

+Hani Ramzy became an important comedy star in Egypt and the Arab world due to having a long history of films that have achieved great success, such as Nems Bond, Asad wa arba qutat, Ghaby Meno Fih, Ayeez Haaky and Gawaz Bi-qara Gomhuri.